Hrishikesh Mukherjee

 He also remained the chairman of the Central Board of Film Certification (CBFC) and of the National Film Development Corporation (NFDC).
 The Government of India honoured him with the Dada Saheb Phalke Award in 1999 and the Padma Vibhushan in 2001.
 He received the NTR National Award in 2001 and he also won eight Filmfare Awards.

 Early life and background

-Hrishikesh Mukherjee was born in the city of Calcutta in pre-independence India (now Kolkata) to a Bengali brahmin family.
+Hrishikesh Mukherjee was born in the city of Calcutta (now Kolkata) in pre-independence India to a Bengali Brahmin family.
 He studied science and graduated in chemistry from the University of Calcutta.
-He taught mathematics and science for some time.
+He taught mathematics and science for some time before taking up filmmaking as a career.

 Career

 Mukherjee chose to begin working, initially as a cameraman, and then film editor, in B. N. Sircar's New Theatres in Calcutta in the late 1940s, where he learned his skills from Subodh Mitter ('Kenchida'), a well known editor of his times.
 He then worked with Bimal Roy in Mumbai as film editor and assistant director from 1951, participating in the landmark Roy films Do Bigha Zamin and Devdas.

 His debut directorial venture, Musafir (1957), was not a success, but he persisted and received acclaim for his second film Anari in 1959.
 The film, crew and cast won five Filmfare Awards, with Mukherjee only losing the Best Director Award to his mentor, Bimal Roy.